Code-Institute-Submissions/milestone-1-ucd/README.md

 ###  Browsers
 I tested the website on the following browsers:  Safari, Google Chrome, Internet Explorer and Firefox.
 For each browser I tested the following:
-1. All the Navigational links worked, as well as the Navigational hamburger collapse in various screen sizes.
+1. All the Navigational links worked, as well as the Navigational collapsed into the 'Hamburger' in various relevant screen sizes.
 2. The contact link on each page; Index, Personal Training, Yoga for Kids & Nutrion, that this link takes you to the Contact Page.
 3. On the Yoga for Kids page, I tested the embedded videos and that they played correctly.
 4. All the social Media links are working and opening up in a new tab.
-(These are currently not linked to an external social media site so they currently open up the same page of the Zesty Fitness website on a new tab rather than the applicable social media site.)
+(These are currently not linked to an external social media site so they currently open up the same page of the Zesty Fitness website in a new tab rather than the applicable social media site.)
 5. The Form completion and submission.
 	* There are two required fields on the form.
 Name & Email.
 		1. Tested that the Name field was filled in but left email blank.
 An error message displays that stipulates that the Email field needs to be filled in.
 "Please fill in this field".
 		2. Tested the email field is correctly filled in but the name field is left blank.
 An error message displays that stipulates that the Name field needs to be filled in.
 "Please fill in this field".
-		3. Tested if the format of the email address is incorrectly typed in, eg. kasiaholzer.
+		3. Tested if the format of the email address is incorrectly inputted, eg. kasiaholzer.
 An error message is displayed stipulating that an '@' is required in the email address.
 "Please include an '@' in the email address. kasiaholzer is missing an '@'"
 		4. Tested that it is possible to click three, two, one or none in the 'Of interest' Checkboxes.
-		5. Tested that it is possible to leave the text area box blank and also to write a in this text field.
+		5. Tested that it is possible to leave the text area box blank and also to write a query in this text field.
 		6. Tested the submit button.
 If the required fields are entered, this submits the form.

 ## Deployment